mruckman1/2024_JobSearch/resume-customizer/data/MattRuckmanResume.md

 ## Extra Activities

+### Graph-based Retrieval Augmented Generation (RAG) and LLMs | Seattle, USA | April 2024
+Created and delivered LLM 101 presentation on internal and external usage of general agentic use cases to the Siri org

 ### Intro to Large language (LLM) models | Seattle, USA | June 2023
 Created and delivered LLM 101 presentation on internal and external usage of general agentic use cases to the Siri org